ShaneeH/Project_Backend/README.md

 Backend for my Online Store Project
 This API contains the HTTP Methods to allow communication and Data Manipulation between the FrontEnd and DataBase of my Project

+This Application was created using ASP.NET Core Web App (.NET 6.0)  in Visual Studio

 # Pre Requirements
 This Project runs of localhost so therefore CORS Policy must be disabled